justjosias/zang/README.md

 * DC: just a way to paint incoming note frequencies into a buffer
 * Envelope: ADSR (attack, decay, sustain, release) envelope generator
 * Filter: lowpass, highpass, notch, bandpass, including resonance
+* Gate: a simpler Envelope, just outputs 1 or 0 based on note on and off events
 * Noise: basic white noise
 * Oscillator: generate a sine, triangle, sawtooth, or triangle wave
 * Portamento: interpolate the frequency of an incoming stream of notes